everycure-org/matrix/deployments/compose/README.md

 ## Launching the deployment

-After completing the installation, run the following command to bring up the services.
+After completing the installation, run the following command from the __project root__ to bring up the services.

 ```
-docker-compose up
+docker-compose -f deployments/compose/docker-compose.yml up
 ```

 > Alternatively, you can add the `-d` flag at the end of the command to run in the background.